What permissions are required for SET IDENTITY_INSERT ON?

-SQL Server 2000's SET IDENTITY_INSERT ON topic says:
+SQL Server 2000's SET IDENTITY_INSERT ON topic said:

 Execute permissions default to the sysadmin fixed server role, and the db_owner and db_ddladmin fixed database roles, and the object owner.